-After the target demand is computed by the strategy module, it is used by the scheduling module to develop a tentative production schedule for several days into the future (the scheduling window).
-The scheduling module uses information about incoming and available components, as well as previously committed orders.
+previously committed orders.
 Using this information it determines when, if at all, each of the target orders will be produced (this process is described in Section 3.4).
 The part of this schedule assigned to filling target demand orders (as opposed to actual orders) indicates production that is not yet allocated to filling existing customer orders, or the available to promise (ATP) production.

-As we have already explained, even at times when selling is profitable, an agent does not desire to sell more than it has to in order to maintain full factory utilization.
-Doing so can result in a flooded market and diminished profit margins.
-To avoid this, the strategy module uses the ATP schedule to determine what the agent actually desires to promise each day (the DTP).
+As we have already explained, even at times when selling a particular product is profitable, an agent cannot arbitrarily increase the quantity of that product it sells.
+This is in part because in order to sell more of that product the agent has to lower its price and hence its profit margin. iIn the worst case, the agent might find itself in a situation where it has promised more than it can produce and will suffer from tardiness penalties.
+Accordingly, the strategy module relies on the ATP schedule to determine what the agent should try to promise each day (we refer to this as the agent's desire to promise quantities, or DTP).
 In an effort to sell as little as possible and still maintain full factory utilization, the DTP consists of PCs appearing only in the first two day of the ATP schedule.
-The first two days of the ATP include un-promised finished products and un-promised products being produced that day (see Figure 8).
+The products in the first two days of the ATP are used because they represent the un-promised finished products and the current day's un-promised factory utilization (see Figure 8).
+Thus, this is the fewest number of PCs that can be sold while still maintaining full factory utilization.2

 This technique for computing the DTP ensures that the agent never sells more than its available capacity and left over inventory for a single day.
 It also guarantees that the products being sold are as flexible as possible with respect to satisfying customer requests.
 Since all of the DTP is available to ship on the very next day, it allows the bidding module to safely bid on any customer request without worrying about late penalties.